garys-esri/geodev-dc-labs/runtime-workshop/exercises/Android/Exercise 4 Buffer and Query.md

     }
     ```

-1. In the code you just added, if the button is selected, give the `MapView` and `SceneView` an `OnTouchListener` to get a user's tap.
-Use a new `DefaultMapViewOnTouchListener` and a new `DefaultSceneViewOnTouchListener` so that you only have to implement one method, `onSingleTapConfirmed(MotionEvent)`.
+1. In the code you just added, if the button is selected, give the `MapView` an `OnTouchListener` to get a user's tap.
+Use a new `DefaultMapViewOnTouchListener` so that you only have to implement one method, `onSingleTapConfirmed(MotionEvent)`.
 In `onSingleTapConfirmed`, call `bufferAndQuery` with the `MotionEvent` parameter.
 Return `true` to indicate that your method consumes the single tap:

     ```
     mapView.setOnTouchListener(new DefaultMapViewOnTouchListener(this, mapView) {
-        @Override
-        public boolean onSingleTapConfirmed(MotionEvent event) {
-            bufferAndQuery(event);
-            return true;
-        }
-    });
-    sceneView.setOnTouchListener(new DefaultSceneViewOnTouchListener(sceneView) {
         @Override
         public boolean onSingleTapConfirmed(MotionEvent event) {
             bufferAndQuery(event);